 As a kid, all I ever wanted for my birthday was Nana’s homemade cakes.
 Chocolate was, is, and will always be my favorite type, especially hers.
 They were always from scratch, incredibly moist and tender, and absolutely loaded with chocolate.

 Fluffy chocolate buttercream that you’ll have a hard time not eating from the bowl.
+You’ll find yourself scraping the chocolate frosting of the sides of the cake just to eat it!

 Can You Bake This Chocolate Cake Recipe In Larger Pans?